software-architecture-guild/katas-2025/README.md

 ### Core Components & Flow:

 1. **Submission & Preprocessing**
-   - Short-Answer responses are stored in the **Aptitude Test Historical Database**
+   - Aptitude test short answers, grades and feedback are stored in the **Aptitude Test Historical Database**
-   - The **Answers Preprocessing Microservice** converts responses to embeddings and clusters similar answers to **identify representative examples**
+   - The **Answers Preprocessing Microservice** converts the answers to embeddings and clusters similar ones to **identify representative examples**

 2. **AI-Powered Suggestions Generation**
-   - The **Suggestions Generator** retrieves clustered examples and expert feedback, integrating them into a **grading prompt**
+   - The **Suggestions Generator** retrieves clustered examples and their expert grade + feedback, integrating them into a **grading prompt**
    - The LLM processes the response, analyzing it in **context** with **past answers and expert evaluations**
-   - The model generates both a grade and structured feedback
+   - The model provides both a grade and structured feedback as a response

 3. **Expert Review & Validation**
    - AI-generated grading suggestions are forwarded to the **Expert Grading Space**